 In accordance with Government Resolution number 3609, it was determined that the Ministry of Health shall maintain a “government agency” pursuant to the provisions of the said Convention.
 For this purpose, the Medical Cannabis Unit was established.

-In accordance with Government Resolution number 1050, the principles by which it is regulated and its modes of operation have been established.
-The Medical Cannabis Unit is charged with the regulation of the field of cannabis for medical and research use.
+According to Government Resolution No. 1050, the principles for examining indications, improving dispensation proceedings, appointing “directors” and improving patient access to service were laid down.
+The Medical Cannabis Unit is in charge of regulating the field of cannabis for medical and research use.

 The Medical Cannabis Unit is the authorized body in the Ministry of Health to issue patients with permits to use cannabis for medical purposes, in accordance with the Procedures that have been set (link to Procedure 106), to assess authorization and to issue appropriate permits to those engaged in the field of cannabis and to investigators and various research bodies that wish to carry out studies of cannabis and cannabinoids.